-This section provides the summery of different approaches that are available for automatic generation of ground truth.
-First, approaches for automatic ground truth generation of scanned documents are presented.
-Then available degradation models for scanned and camera captured images are presented.
+This section summarizes different approaches that are available for automatic generation of ground truth.
+First, different approaches for automatic ground truth generation of scanned documents are presented.
+Then details about degradation models for scanned and camera captured images are presented.